 Control: With a GUI, there’s control over files and the operating system – but advanced tasks may still need CLI.
 While CLI enables all the control over file system and operating system, making tasks simple.

-Hacking: In terms of hacking, all the vulnerability exploits are done from command line.
+Hacking: In terms of hacking, all the vulnerability exploits are done from the command line.
 All the remote access and file manipulation are done from the command line.

-Scripting: CLI excels in this field since it allows you to create a script that contains few lines of command and it will do the work for you.
+Scripting: CLI excels in this field since it allows you to create a script that contains a few lines of command and it will do the work for you.

 Here we use the chart to summarize GUI vs CLI differences.

 Command line interface enables a user to communicate with the system through commands.

 The Graphical User interface permits a user to interact with the system by using graphics which includes images, icons, etc.